debruinf/rewind/README.md

 # Rewind

-## Rewinds your filesystem to before you messed up.
+## Rewinds your working directory to before you messed up.

-Rewind let's you remove all files in the current directory that where changed/added in the last X seconds.
+Rewind removes all files in the current directory that where changed/added in the last X seconds (60 default).

-Very helpful in case of a misplaced git clone, unzip, download or, the worst of all, yarn install (or any other installer).
+Very helpful in case of a misplaced git clone, unzip, download yarn install.

+Rewind will always ask to confirm the removal of files unless an explicit flag is set.

 ## Usage

-Base usage:
+Basic usage:

     $ rewind
     ...